kinjmshah/kinjmshah.github.io/_pages/about.md

 # Education
 ### Johns Hopkins University
-*Whiting School of Engineering, Laboratory for Computational Sensing and Robotics* **M.S.E. in Robotics**
+*Whiting School of Engineering, Laboratory for Computational Sensing and Robotics*
-Honors: LCSR Faculty Scholarship (2019-2021)
+**M.S.E. in Robotics**

 ### University of Pennsylvania
 *The Wharton School*
 **B.S. in Economics**, Concentration in Operations and Information Management

 *School of Engineering and Applied Sciences*
 **B.S.E. in Bioengineering**
-Honors: Ruhr Fellowship (2014), Dean's List (2012-13, 2015-16), Advancing Women in Engineering Abraham Research Scholar (2013)

 # Recent News